Carne Asada with Mouth-Watering Wagyu Beef: A Delicious Recipe

 - 2 tablespoons olive oil

-- Add tomato, onion, garlic, sugar, ancho chili powder, black pepper and salt to the food processor and pulse to combine.
-Add cilantro, fruit juices, mirin, and pale lager then process until smooth.
+- Add tomato, onion, garlic, sugar, ancho chili powder, black pepper, and salt to the food processor and pulse to combine.
+Add cilantro, orange juice, lime juice, mirin, and pale lager, then process until smooth.

-- Transfer the marinade to a large zip lock bag, add steak, remove air, and seal bag.
-Let steak and marinate refrigerate for at least four hours or overnight.
+- Transfer the marinade to a large zip lock bag, add steak, remove air, and seal the bag.
+Let steak and marinade refrigerate for at least four hours or overnight.

-- Heat your grill to 550 degrees or hotter.
+- Preheat your grill to 550 degrees or hotter.

-- Once grill is hot, remove steaks from marinade, drizzle with olive oil and place on the grill directly over the heat and cook until deeply seared, turning a few times, approximately 10 minutes for medium rare.
+- Once the grill is hot, remove steaks from marinade, drizzle with olive oil, and place on the grill directly over the heat and cook for about 2-3 minutes per side or until the desired level of doneness is reached.
 Remove steaks from the grill and allow to rest a few minutes.
 Slice against the grain and serve with warm corn tortillas, Pico de Gallo, and grilled scallions.